Hiring a tradesperson: 5 simple steps

 2. Check references and get quotes

-When choosing a tradesman, it’s a good idea to get at least three different quotes to compare, so you can draw up a shortlist.
+When you speak to your tradesperson, get at least three different quotes to compare.
+You’ll be able to draw up a shortlist and decide.

-When talking to a potential tradesperson, you should always ask for references.
-Ask to see examples of their work or try talking to previous customers.
+Always ask for references too.
+If you can, ask to see examples of their work or try talking to previous customers.

-Once you’ve chosen a tradesman, you need to ask for a written contract covering things like the work itself, the price, and the start and finish dates.
+Once you’ve accepted a quote, you need to ask for a written contract covering the work itself, the price, and the start and finish dates.